Raiders place TE Waller, WR Renfrow on IR - WHIZ News

 Waller has missed the past three games with a hamstring injury, and Renfrow has been dealing with rib and hamstring injuries.
 Each will sit out at least the next four games.

+Coach Josh McDaniels expressed cautious optimism as recently as Wednesday that Waller would return.

+“At the end of the day, the reality is if you come back too quickly from one of these, you usually end up out longer,” McDaniels said.
+“So we’re just trying to let his body tell us when the right time is, and hopefully that’s sooner rather than later.
+But we just can’t do it magically, snap our fingers and make it go away.”

-Renfrow has seen a similar decline this season with 21 receptions for 192 yards and no TDs.
+Like Waller, Renfrow has seen a decline this season with 21 receptions for 192 yards and no TDs.
 Last season, he caught 103 passes for 1,038 yards and nine touchdowns.

 “I have chosen to step away from this career at this time to focus on my family and future passions!”
 Martinez posted on Instagram.
 “I am excited for this new journey and appreciate all the fans and organizations that have supported me throughout the years!”

-The Raiders also signed linebacker Curtis Bolton to the active roster from the practice squad to help replace Martinez.
+The Raiders signed linebacker Curtis Bolton to the active roster from the practice squad.
 They also signed linebacker Reggie Ragland to the practice squad.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL